harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 The `repeatName` method prints the value of `name` as many times as provided for the `times` parameter.

-Let’s reuse the things we’ve learned during this article and update the template to look like the following:
+Let's reuse the things we've learned during this article and update the template to look like the following:

 {% raw %}
 ```html